lobanov/elm-localstorage/README.md

 ### 2. Install TaskPort and LocalStorage

-For browser-based Elm applications add a script to your HTML file to enable TaskPort in your environment and then register JavaScript interop functions required for this packge.
+Add a script block to your HTML file to enable TaskPort in your environment and then register JavaScript interop functions required for this packge.

 ```html
 <script>